abhyudyasangwan/AI-Course-Designer/README.md

 ## License

-This is a personal project.
-Please don't use it elsewhere.
+This project is covered under CLA (Contributor License Agreements).

 ---